Deco&Design - DIY Finishing - Finishing Techniques

 Antique finishes have their rules

 Many people appreciate old-looking furniture.
-There are finishing techniques that achieve this look, called antiquing techniques.
-They start with wood preparation and continues with the application of glazes, skates, paints and varnishes so as to achieve a look very similar to decades-old, long-used furniture.
+There are finishing techniques to achieve this look, called antiquing techniques.
+They start with wood preparation and continues with glazes, skatesThe new furniture is painted and varnished to achieve a look very similar to decades-old, long-used furniture.

-In the magazine there is an article about practical realisation of an antique-looking garden table top.
+In the magazine there is an article about making an old-look garden tabletop a practical realization.
 Wood from pallets was used to make it.
-Both the special processing of the wood in white and the patinas and techniques used contributed to the antique appearance.
+The antique look is due as much to the special white woodwork as to the patinas and techniques used.
 Someone commented that they would never leave circular marks on a table, even if it was a garden table.
-But it's precisely those marks that make the table have an authentic old look, even though it was made recently.
+But it is precisely those marks that give the table an authentic old look, even though it was made recently.

-If you want your furniture to look authentic, to be credible, all aspects must be taken into account.
-The table, which was supposed to be a peasant table, also looked credible because the wood had traces of circular woodworking.
-A few patinas applied to unprepared wood does not necessarily give the appearance vintage desired.
+If you want the furniture to look authentic, to be credible, you have to take all aspects into account.
+The table, which was supposed to be a peasant's table, also looked credible because the wood had traces of circular circular marks.
+A few patinas applied to unprepared wood does not necessarily make it look vintage desired.

 suitable wood finish